How to Clean Hair Brushes at Home: A Quick and Easy Guide

 - Excessive Product Build-Up: When residue won't come off, it's time for a new brush.

-Replacing your brush at least once a year is a good rule of thumb, but heavily used brushes might need replacement sooner.
+Replacing your brush at least once a year is a good rule of thumb, but heavily used brushes might need replacing sooner.

 Choosing the Right Hair Brush